-All the mental and physical tips you need to conquer the hills with confidence
+All the mental and physical tips you need to continue running uphill with confidence

-Running up hills is as much a test of physical ability as it is one of mental toughness, and how well you can cope with a stressful ascent can affect your race.
+Running uphill is as much a test of physical ability as it is one of mental toughness, and how well you can cope with a stressful ascent can affect you.
 Scouting a race course with a team can do wonders for your preparation.
 Here are some things to do during your recon:

-- Try running the course right off the bike.
+- Try running the course off the bike.
 Those hills will seem steeper out of transition.